katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Now that we had Holly on board - Common sense tips
 - TICK: Keep minimal - what new team members need to know
 - TICK: Have short converstions often
 - TICK: Code review for beginnres easier in Elm.
-Guidelines give newcomers more confidence. (e.g. changes to the model, does it introduce duplication? feldman elm conf 2018, naming Ally Elm 2018, unipod strategy elm eu 2019)
+Guidelines give newcomers more confidence. (e.g. changes to the model, does it introduce duplication?
+Richard Feldman elm conf 2018, naming Ally Kelly McKnight Elm 2018, Seiya Izumi Code review strategy elm eu 2019)
 - https://speakerdeck.com/izumisy/our-journey-with-the-biggest-elm-app-in-japan?slide=30
-- TICK: Felienne how code sounds
+- TICK: Felienne Hermans how code sounds

 +++

-7
 ## Brand new to coding

 PIC: or text TODO